 Around 6:30, the dinner festivities started.
 After finding a place to sit, we all had to rush out and fight (literally) our way through a line to get a small handful of what I thought were sweet potato fries (but might have been green banana fries) and a small chicken pastry as an appetizer.
 Not the greatest quality, but still tasty.

 Then the entertainment started.
 The first performer was a belly dancer.
 There was nothing particularly special about her, but not disappointing either.
 I’ve seen a few belly dancers in my travels, and I’d consider her pretty average.

 The next performer was anything but average.
 The dance is called a tanoura and the man literally spun around the stage for ten solid minutes with a costume which just got more and more impressive.
 I don’t even know where the six umbrellas came from.

 From there it went from great to wonderful, as the next performer was a fire dancer, and a really good one too.
 This one only lasted five minutes, but it felt the longest.
 The worst part was my video of the performance didn’t save correctly.
-Still, the photos, taken with my Samsung S7 while recording, where still good quality and convey the atmosphere.
+Still, the photos, taken with my Samsung S7 while recording, were still of good quality and conveyed the atmosphere.